mingyuan-zhang/MotionDiffuse/README.md

 [10/2022] Code release for text-driven motion generation!

+## Text-driven Motion Generation

+You may refer to [readme](text2motion/README.md) for detailed introduction.

 ## Citation

 If you find our work useful for your research, please consider citing the paper: